 The dossier for promotion or reappointment review is one of the most important documents a faculty member prepares.
 It is the primary means by which a full-time faculty member makes a case for his or her contribution to the university and is a carefully assembled compilation of materials representing the faculty member's research, scholarship, creative or professional practice, teaching, and service.
 Faculty should prepare carefully, paying attention to the case being made with the evidence provided.
 Faculty are encouraged to approach colleagues across the university at any point during the preparation of the dossier for informal review and comment.

 Guidelines and specific requirements for dossier preparation follow.

-Dossiers are presented to the Provost's Office electronically (via flash drive) by the division.
-Although the Provost's Office no longer requires hard copies of the dossiers, some divisions still require hard copies.
-Please consult with your divisional dean's office for specific requirements for the number of copies and formatting as well as information about administrative support for producing your dossier.
+Dossiers are presented to the Provost's Office electronically (via flash drive) by the college.
+Although the Provost's Office no longer requires hard copies of the dossiers, some colleges still require hard copies.
+Please consult with your college's dean's office for specific requirements for the number of copies and formatting as well as information about administrative support for producing your dossier.

 1. Digital Dossier

 The digital version of your dossier must mirror the dossier submitted in hard copy, when applicable, and the table of contents should be exactly the same for both.
 Your digital dossier must be in PDF format, viewable in Adobe Acrobat Reader version 9, and viewable on both PC and Mac platforms.
 The digital dossier should not require the viewer to install specialized software or hardware other than the most currently available Adobe Acrobat Reader.
 Please use lower-resolution settings for the PDF ("screen" or "online") to ensure that the dossier is easily transmissible and readable for all platforms and systems.
 Given the parameters of the file sharing system, you must limit individual files to 100 MB.
 If your completed dossier exceeds this size, you need to break it into clear divisions of less than 100 MB each.
 Web-based dossiers are not accepted.

 2. Hard Copy (Binder) [if required by division]